Cross Stitch Pendants

 For fabric, I chose to use 28 count evenweave, because I could fit more detail into it.
 You can use your favorite fabric, or whatever you have on hand.

 The pendant trays were purchased from Amazon.
 This is the listing I purchased, but if you look at relevant listings you’ll find different colors, different quanities, different shapes (hearts, squares, ovals, …owls?), and so forth.
 Shop around and find which pendant trays are perfect for your project!

 Lastly, you’ll want some strong adhesive.
 Aka, glue.
 I use E6000 craft glue.
 But if you’ve got a favorite adhesive that will hold fabric to metal… go for it. (and let me know!)

 You’ll want to pick the pattern you’re making based on the materials and pendant trays you’ve chosen.
 Mine are 1-inch trays, so I want my pattern to fit in a 1-inch circle.
 If I had used 14 count, that means only 14 stitches tall/wide!
 Since I used 28 count, I was able to fit twice as much detail!
 Which also means a Twitch emote pattern would totally fit in there 😉

-If you’re curious, the Hogwarts crests pictured are from a free pattern on my Patreon.
+If you’re curious, the Hogwarts crests pictured are from a free cross stitch pattern on my Patreon.
 (The Koroks are also on there, for $5 Patrons)